Abby Cunningham: Storylines

+Abby and her children move to a new house, where her teenaged daughter Olivia develops a drug problem.
+After drug dealers assault Brian, Abby takes drastic action to get Olivia to kick her drug habit, which she does.

+Abby soon starts an affair with Peter Hollister (Hunt Block) as a way to get information on Greg Sumner.
+When Peter is found stabbed to death, Abby assumes her daughter Olivia did it and buries his body under a newly constructed playground at Lotus Point.
+However, the body is discovered which places Abby in a vulnerable position.
+It becomes clear that Paige Mathison (Nicollette Sheridan) accidentally killed Peter, which makes Abby vow revenge for the trouble she caused her.

-Abby is in love again, but then finds out that Charles is the front for a group of thugs wanting to build a marina at Lotus Point for drug trafficking.
+Charles Scott (Michael York), Abby's first love, returns.
+He is married, but he divorces his wife and asks Abby to marry him.Abby is in love again, but then finds out that Charles is the front for a group of thugs wanting to build a marina at Lotus Point for drug trafficking.
 Abby pretends to go along with the marriage and accepts a two million dollar wedding gift from Charles.
 After the ceremony she has the marriage annulled, but keeps the money.
-After this, Abby marries Greg Sumner.
-It isn't love, but rather a political marriage.
-Abby forms another company, Morikame, in order to buy Lotus Point.
-When her former partners find out and threaten to have her arrested for fraud, she donates Lotus Point to the government as a wildlife preserve.
-Abby goes after a political appointment that Greg wants, and leaves Knots Landing to be a trade representative in Japan.
-Abby later forms another illegal company with Nigel Treadwell, and tries to take over the Sumner Group, but her plan fails.
-She moves back into her old house on the cul-de-sac.
+After this, Abby marries Greg Sumner, much to the chagrin of Paige who is in love with him.
+It isn't love, but rather a political marriage as Greg attempts to run for political office again.
+Abby secretly forms another company, Morikame, in order to buy Lotus Point when she discovers there are valuable oil reserves beneath the land.
+She successfully swindles her partners Gary and Karen out of their shares of Lotus Point only to be exposed.
+When her former partners find out and threaten to have her prosecuted for fraud, she donates Lotus Point to the government as a wildlife preserve to avoid prosecution.
+Abby goes after a political appointment that Greg wants, and leaves Knots Landing in 1989 to be a trade representative in Japan.

+Years later, Abby joins forces with corrupt financier Nigel Treadwell, and tries to take over the Sumner Group in 1993, but her plan fails.
+She moves back into her old house on the cul-de-sac in the final scene of the series.